motherjones/story-tools/README.md

 Finally, you'll link to this public version of your project from our CMS.

 ## Setting up your machine

-**Note: the rest of this walkthrough pretty much only applies to folks at Mother Jones.
-All of our spreadsheet templates are publicly viewable and copy-able, however.**

 To use these tools, there are a few things you'll need to download or set up on your machine.